OpenEvalProject/evals/manuscripts/elife-56518/v2/manuscript.md

 We thus quantified the degree of ellipticity in terms of an acylindricity parameter, C, defined as the difference between the x and y components of the gyration tensor (see Materials and methods for details).
 C is thus a measure of how far from a perfect circular cylinder the shape is, and C = 0 corresponds to a circular shape.
 We calculated both the average and distribution of the acylindricity from the simulated ensemble both before and after reweighting against the experimental data (Figure 3B and C).
 In addition, we calculated the acylindricity of both the integrative NMR structure and from the structural model obtained from the SAXS and SANS measurements.

-We find that the acylindricity decreased from C=17 Å in the original MD simulation trajectory to C=15 Å after integration of the NMR and SAXS data, showing that the experiments indeed affect the structural features.
-This value is in the middle of that obtained from the analytical geometric model fitted to the SAXS data (C=22 Å) and that of the integrative NMR/EPR structure (C=8 Å) (Bibow et al., 2017).
+We find that the acylindricity decreased from $\sqrt{C}=17$ Å in the original MD simulation trajectory to $\sqrt{C}=15$ Å after integration of the NMR and SAXS data, showing that the experiments indeed affect the structural features.
+This value is in the middle of that obtained from the analytical geometric model fitted to the SAXS data ($\sqrt{C}=22$ Å) and that of the integrative NMR/EPR structure ($\sqrt{C}=8$ Å) (Bibow et al., 2017).
 Thus, the acylindricity of the final, heterogenous ensemble lies between that of the two conformations that were fitted as single structures to fit either the NMR or SAXS data.

 To understand better the elliptical shape of the ΔH5-DMPC nanodisc and the role played by reweighting against experiments, we calculated the average acylindricity for each cluster of conformations of ΔH5-DMPC both before and after integration with experimental data (Figure 3D).
 We note that because our reweighting procedure acts on the individual conformations and not at the coarser level of clusters, the average acylindricity changes slightly for each cluster upon reweighting.
 Clusters 1 and 2, which together constitute about 80% of the conformational ensemble (both before and after reweighting), are both clusters with high acylindricity, but with almost orthogonal directions of the major axis in the elliptical structure.
 The major change after integration is the exchange in populations of the two clusters resulting in cluster 2 to be weighted highest, underlining the influence and importance of the integration.
 Thus, our MD simulations and the integration with the experiments support the hypothesis of underlying elliptical fluctuations with the major axis changing direction inside the nanodisc, and we note that the detailed molecular description of this was only possible by combining the MD simulations with both the SAXS and NMR data.

-## Analyses of the lipid properties in nanodiscs
+### Analyses of the lipid properties in nanodiscs

 Nanodiscs are often used as models for extended lipid bilayers, but the presence and interactions with the protein belt — and the observed shape fluctuations — could impact the properties of the lipid molecules in the nanodisc compared to a standard bilayer.
 Building on earlier experimental (Mörs et al., 2013; Martinez et al., 2017) and simulation work (Siuda and Tieleman, 2015; Debnath and Schäfer, 2015) work, we therefore used our experimentally-derived ensemble of nanodisc structures to investigate the properties of lipids in the small ΔH5-DMPC nanodisc, and compared them to those in a DMPC bilayer.
-Specifically, we calculated the thickness of the DMPC bilayer (Figure 4A) and the order parameters, SC⁢H, of the DMPC lipids (Figure 4B,C).
+Specifically, we calculated the thickness of the DMPC bilayer (Figure 4A) and the order parameters, $S_{C⁢H}$, of the DMPC lipids (Figure 4B,C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/56518/elife-56518-fig4-v2.jpg)